k-box/k-box/docs/user/en/administration/settings/mail.md

 The emails are sent via an external provider.
 The provider should expose a SMTP (Simple Mail Transport Protocol) server.

-The required configuration to make the DMS able to send emails include:
+The required configuration to make the K-Box able to send emails include:

 - From Address: the email address from which the emails are sent, an example can be info@klink.asia.
 This address is very important because it must exists otherwise emails might not be delivered to recipients at all.